MyronKoch-dev/LECTURE-resources-ver-0.1/OXFORD_v2.md

 # AI Development Resource Master List

-> *This master list is a living document—updated as of MArch 2025—to serve as a comprehensive resource for AI development, research, and creative exploration.
+> *This master list is a living document—updated as of March 2025—to serve as a comprehensive resource for AI development, research, and creative exploration.
 Use it as a roadmap to navigate the cutting‐edge tools, thought leaders, and emerging trends in the field.
 Contributions and improvements are welcome via pull requests.*

 ---